piazzesiNiccolo/ASE/09_splitting_the_monolith.md

 Two ways of coordinating sagas:

-- Coreography each local transaction publishes ev
+- Coreography each local transaction publishes event that triggers nect local transaction(s) in the saga
-- Orchestration
+- Orchestration, an orchestrator tells participants which local transactions to execute

 Compensating transaction: